mkopec/fwupd/docs/fwupd-demo-doc.md

     * there is possibility to downgrade firmware: `sudo fwupdmgr downgrade`

 After successful installation there is possibility to run daemon in --verbose (debug) mode: `sudo /usr/local/libexec/fwupd/fwupd --verbose` (one terminal will work as debug monitor, run commands in another).

 LVFS
 ====

-The metadata URLs can be used in `/usr/local/etc/fwupd/remotes.d/` to perform end-to-end tests.
+The metadata URLs can be used to perform end-to-end tests.
 It is important to not share the embargo URL with external users if you want the firmware to remain hidden from the public.
 You also may need to do `fwupdmgr refresh` on each client to show new updates.

 |Description    |Public|URL                    |Custom Remote     |
 |:-------------:|:----:|:---------------------:|:----------------:|